AlexsiJujuLol/skills-introduction-to-github/README.md

     end
 end

--- Function to automatically parry balls local function AutoParryBall()
+-- Function to automatically parry balls with enhanced performance local function AutoParryBall()
     while auto_parry_enabled do
         if not player.Character then return end